madCode/brain-teaser/README.md

 1. write tests at minimum for all the python classes
 2. Make the UI prettier
 3. Do an architecture pass: some of the files are a little long or loosely organized.
 After doing an MVP like this, it's helpful to do an architecture pass and modify any structures that no longer "spark joy"
+4. Allow the user to input an address and convert that to a lat/lon that can be used in the backend search.
-4. Allow the user to search across more fields (e.g. room type, price, etc)
+5. Allow the user to search across more fields (e.g. room type, price, etc)
-5. Allow sorting of table based on user's preferences
+6. Allow sorting of table based on user's preferences